Coronavirus Cleanup for Houston, TX Offices & Companies

 Why Are the CDC’s Coronavirus Isolation Precautions Necessary?

 Limiting social contact in public is the best defense to stop the spread of the human coronavirus.
 Many U.S. states have now issued stay at home orders, unless your business is considered “essential”, to help enforce the CDC’s isolation precautions.
 If everyone does their part to implement these isolation precautions, we can hopefully curb the spread of the virus, so we can all return to normal, day-to-day functions soon.

 Leave Coronavirus Cleanup to Houston’s Excel Industrial Group

-Our company understands how vital disinfecting your workplace is for the safety and the well-being of your employees, clients, and visitors.
+Our company understands how vital disinfecting your workplace is for the safety and well-being of your employees, clients, and visitors.
 We utilize CDC-approved and EPA-registered industrial-grade disinfectants to sanitize all possible surface areas in your facility.
 You can rest assured everything will be sanitized and materials properly disposed of as biohazardous waste according to the CDC’s established protocol.
-If you have any additional questions or concerns about coronavirus cleanup in the Houston, TX area, please contact Excel Industrial Group.
+If you have any additional questions or concerns about coronavirus cleanup in the Houston, TX area, please contact us today to schedule an appointment.
 We work around the clock with 24-hour emergency responses available for hazardous waste cleanup for your ongoing protection and peace of mind!

 Why Choose Us?

 - Experts In Managing Waste, Chemical & Co-Product Needs